sophietheopossum/blood-of-the-chimera/README.md

 ### `mail-client/mailspring-bin`
 newer version than available elsewhere. mailspring is a partially closed source mail client with a large number of features

+### `mail-client/mailspring`
+attempt at creating a non binary version to reduce headaches caused by the binary. mailspring is a partially closed source mail client with a large number of features

 ### `mail-client/thunderbird`
 based on the ::bobwya ebuild. contains some debian and mozilla/freebsd patches from ::pg-overlay, notably disabling some tests and adding more arm64 support (renamed to make more sense, all fixed in mozilla 61), based on use flags. also contains a patch to hide gtk2 behind nsplugin/NPAPI, the only thing that uses it.